Marker Logo

 Maj.
 Gen. John M. Scofield Library of Congress

-in Knoxville, Tennessee.
+A view of Ft.
+Sanders in Knoxville, Tennessee.
 The trench in front of the outer works is representative of Johnsonville.

 Erected by Tennessee State Parks.

-Topics.
-This historical marker is listed in these topic lists: African AmericansForts and CastlesWar, US Civil.
+historical marker is listed in these topic lists: African AmericansForts and CastlesWar, US Civil.

 Location.
 36° 3.455′ N, 87° 57.832′ W. Marker is in New Johnsonville, Tennessee, in Humphreys County.
-Marker can be reached from Old Johnsonville Road near Museum Road, on the left when traveling west.
+It can be reached from Old Johnsonville Road near Museum Road, on the left when traveling west.
 Located in Johnsonville State Historic Park.
 Touch for map.
 Marker is in this post office area: New Johnsonville TN 37134, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Crockett Cemetery (within shouting distance of this marker); Old Johnsonville Cemetery (within shouting distance of this marker); The Town of Johnsonville (approx. 0.2 miles away); Nashville and Northwestern Railroad (approx. Ό mile away); Johnsonville (approx. 0.3 miles away); Garrison Troops (approx. 0.3 miles away); United States Colored Troops at Johnsonville (approx. 0.3 miles away); Old Johnsonville (approx. 0.3 miles away).
+At least 8 other markers are within walking distance of this marker: Crockett Cemetery (within shouting distance of this marker); Old Johnsonville Cemetery (within shouting distance of this marker); The Town of Johnsonville (approx. 0.2 miles away); Nashville and Northwestern Railroad (approx. Ό mile away); Johnsonville (approx. 0.3 miles away); Garrison Troops (approx. 0.3 miles away); United States Colored Troops at Johnsonville (approx. 0.3 miles away); Old Johnsonville (approx. 0.3 miles away).
 Touch for a list and map of all markers in New Johnsonville.

 Also see . . .
 Johnsonville State Historic Park.
 (Submitted on July 16, 2021.)

 Credits.
 This page was last revised on July 16, 2021.
 It was originally submitted on July 15, 2021, by Darren Jefferson Clay of Duluth, Georgia.
-This page has been viewed 134 times since then and 17 times this year.
+This page has been viewed 397 times since then and 18 times this year.
 Photos: 1. submitted on July 15, 2021, by Darren Jefferson Clay of Duluth, Georgia.
 2. submitted on July 16, 2021, by Darren Jefferson Clay of Duluth, Georgia. • Bernard Fisher was the editor who published this page.

 m=177359